Jawad Saleem

 Jawad Saleem (جواد سليم, 1919–1961) was an Iraqi painter and sculptor born in Ankara, Ottoman Empire in 1919.
 He became an influential artist through his involvement with the Iraqi Baghdad Modern Art Group, which encouraged artists to explore techniques that combined both Arab heritage and modern art forms.
 He is considered to be one of Iraq's greatest 20th-century sculptors.

 Saleem received his artistic training in Baghdad but studied abroad in various European countries.
-Being a critic of early 20th century Iraqis' taste in art, he was a founding member of the Baghdad College of Fine Arts, as well as being the founder of the Baghdad Group for Modern Art.
-Throughout his artistic career, Saleem has been invited into various art-related events and groups.
+Being a critic of early 20th century Iraqis' taste in art, he was a founding member of the Baghdad College of Fine Arts and the founder of the Baghdad Group for Modern Art.
+Throughout his artistic career, Saleem was invited to various art-related events and groups.
 One of his most notable works is the Nasb al-Hurriyya monument, an example of 20th century Iraqi modernism and Qasim-era Iraqi revolutionary art; he died during its construction in 1961.
 Despite his short career, Jawad Saleem stands as the central figure of modern Iraqi art and history.

 Early life and education

 Jawad Saleem was born in Ankara, Ottoman Empire into a middle-class family.
-His parents were both originally from Mosul in Northern Iraq, and his father, Mohammed Hajji Saleem was a military officer who had been stationed in Ankara at the time of Saleem's birth, but returned to Baghdad in the 1920s, when the children were relatively young.
-His father was an amateur artist, his mother was an artist and a skilled embroiderer and his brothers, Saud and Nizarre along with his sister, Naziha Salim all became artists.
+His parents were both originally from Mosul in Northern Iraq.
+His father, Mohammed Hajji Saleem, was a military officer who had been stationed in Ankara at the time of Saleem's birth, but returned to Baghdad in the 1920s, when the children were relatively young.
+His father was an amateur artist, and his mother was an artist and a skilled embroiderer.
+His brothers Saud and Nizarre and his sister Naziha Salim all became artists.

 Jawad Saleem studied sculpture in Paris (1938–1939) on a scholarship, but his studies were interrupted by the outbreak of World War II.
 He relocated to Rome (1939–1940), but again his studies were interrupted by war, forcing him to return to Baghdad.
-At war's end, he enrolled at the Slade School, London (1946–1948), where he was heavily influenced by Western artists such as Pablo Picasso and Henry Moore.
+At the war's end, he enrolled at the Slade School, London (1946–1948), where he was heavily influenced by Western artists such as Pablo Picasso and Henry Moore.
 In England, he met an artist, Lorna, a native of Sheffield, and the pair were married in 1950.